Are you agile? Or more precisely – are you working in an agile way?

 Let’s say you’ve decided which scrum.org exam you want.
 How to prepare now?
 I would recommend these activities, from the most important at the top:

 - Scrum.org open assessments.
 Each open exam is a bundle of questions that may happen on the real exam (there are around 40 open questions in a pool, and open assessments test you with 15 – 30 of them – so remember to take them multiple times).
 Be warned though – the real exam is harder.
 From my experience, it’s mandatory to pass open assessments multiple times in a row for 100 % before taking real certification – and still, you may fail miserably.

-- Read scrum guide multiple times in both English and your native language.
-There is also great version of scrum guide with images included.
+- Read the Scrum guide multiple times in both English and your native language.
+There is also a great version of the Scrum guide with images included.
 Why this guide is not at the top of the list?
 Because without open assessment you won’t notice how important it is to understand each sentence in the scrum guide.

-- You can find sample questions online on Mikhail Lapshin website.
-It’s also great source of verified knowledge, similar in difficulty to open assessments.
+- You can find sample questions online on the Mikhail Lapshin website.
+It’s also a great source of verified knowledge, similar in difficulty to open assessments.

 - Go through a glossary of these websites and make sure you understand them: